yktoo/yktoo.com/content/blog/0272/index.en.md

 I've been bold enough to make a couple of more photos right after the last song—everyone grabbed their mobiles at once to take pictures so the security had no chance.

-The guitarist [John Petrucci][wiki:en:John_Petrucci]:
+The guitarist {{< wiki "John_Petrucci" "en" "John Petrucci" >}}:
 {{< imgfig "https://2.bp.blogspot.com/-kpDrkCzDrWQ/Vs96qbqDA8I/AAAAAAAAleU/GxiIM7YRshM/s1600/20160223_224231.picasaweb.jpg" "Dream Theater in Carré.
 John Petrucci." >}}

 I was sitting in the second row, literally two metres away from Petrucci.
-Neither him nor the rest of the band looked too emotional about the gig; only the singer [James LaBrie][wiki:en:James_LaBrie] humbly asked the crowd a couple of times if we liked it.
+Neither him nor the rest of the band looked too emotional about the gig; only the singer {{< wiki "James_LaBrie" "en" "James LaBrie" >}} humbly asked the crowd a couple of times if we liked it.

-And finally the most scandalous: the drummer [Mike Mangini][wiki:en:Mike_Mangini] is taking photos with his mobile while the security is turning a blind eye to it!
+And finally the most scandalous: the drummer {{< wiki "Mike_Mangini" "en" "Mike Mangini" >}} is taking photos with his mobile while the security is turning a blind eye to it!
 Isn't it double standards?
 {{< imgfig "https://1.bp.blogspot.com/-cwfVlJhAerw/Vs96qR8GwMI/AAAAAAAAleU/Pt3Aclg48ro/s1600/20160223_224229.picasaweb.jpg" "Dream Theater in Carré.
 Mike Mangini takes a photo." >}}